 Check this MongoDB Aggregation tutorial to understand recording data and providing computation outcomes, operations, and pipeline concepts in MongoDB.

 The Couchbase fragments the data and then counts horizontally by spreading hash space to all the nodes in the cluster of the data.
 The placing of the hash space to a particular node is decided by the key present in each document.

-For fragmentation of the data using the MongoDB, a fragmenting method, and a key has to be selected since its data model is entirely document base.
+For fragmentation of the data using MongoDB, a fragmenting method, and a key has to be selected since its data model is entirely document-based.
 This fragment key will tell you the exact location of the document in the cluster.

-The difference between the two is that the MongoDB relies on us for choosing the fragment key and the fragmenting method, while the couchbase server does all the fragmenting by itself without human intervention.
+The difference between the two is that MongoDB relies on us for choosing the fragment key and the fragmenting method, while the Couchbase server does all the fragmenting by itself without human intervention.

 Management And Consuming Of Time